-During the six months ended May 31, 2018, we recorded \$10.6 million of special charges, consisting primarily of: (i) \$6.7 million related to our GE initiative, consisting of \$3.7 million of third party expenses and the non-cash asset impairment charge of \$3.0 million previously described; (ii) the one-time payment, in the aggregate amount of \$2.2 million, described above made to certain U.S. hourly employees associated with enactment of the U.S. Tax Act; (iii) \$0.8 million related to employee severance benefits and other costs directly associated with the relocation of one of our Chinese manufacturing facilities; and (iv) \$0.7 million related to employee severance and related benefits and other costs related to the transfer of certain manufacturing operations in our Asia Pacific region to a new facility then under construction in Thailand.
+During the nine months ended August 31, 2018, we recorded \$13.9 million of special charges, consisting primarily of: (i) \$9.8 million related to our GE initiative, consisting of third party expenses of \$6.1 million, severance and related benefits of \$0.7 million and a non-cash asset impairment charge of \$3.0 million, which related to the write-off of certain software assets that were incompatible with the future move to our global ERP platform; (ii) a one-time payment, in the aggregate amount of \$2.2 million, made to eligible U.S. hourly employees to distribute a portion of the non-recurring net income tax benefit recognized in connection with the enactment of the U.S. Tax Act; (iii) \$0.9 million related to severance and related benefits as well as other costs directly associated with the relocation of one of our Chinese manufacturing facilities; and (iv) \$0.7 million related to severance and related benefits and other costs directly related to the transfer of certain manufacturing operations in our Asia Pacific region to a new facility then under construction in Thailand.

-Three mo onths ended Six mor nths ended May 31, 2019 May 31, 2018 May 31, 2019 May 31, 2018 Transaction and integration expenses \$ 7.8 \$ - \$ 16.5
+Three mo onths ende ed August 3 31, 2019 Au gust 31, 2018 August 31, 2019 Augus t 31, 2018 Transaction and integration expenses \$ \$ 5.6 \$ \$ 22.1

-Transaction and integration expenses related to the RB Foods acquisition totaled \$22.5 million in 2018.
-These costs primarily consisted of outside advisory, service and consulting costs; employee-related costs; and other costs related to the acquisition.
-We incurred \$7.8 million and \$16.5 million of transaction and integration expenses in the three and six months ended May 31, 2018.
+Transaction and integration expenses related to the RB Foods acquisition totaled \$22.5 million for the year ended November 30, 2018.
+These costs primarily consisted of outside advisory, service and consulting costs; employee-related costs, and other costs related to the acquisition.
+We incurred \$5.6 million and \$22.1 million of transaction and integration expenses in the three and nine months ended August 31, 2018, respectively.

-Three months ended Six months ended May 31, 2019 May 31, 2018 May 31, 2019 May 31, 2018 Interest expense \$ 42.4 \$ 44.2 \$ 85.4 \$ 86.0 Other income, net 6.3 4.6 12.4 8.7

-Interest expense decreased by \$1.8 million in the second quarter of 2019, compared to the same period of the prior year, due primarily to the favorable impact of cross-currency interest rate swap contracts which we entered into in 2019, as more fully described in note 4 of notes to the accompanying financial statements.
-Interest expense was \$0.6 million lower for the six months ended May 31, 2019 than the same period of the prior year.
-That decline was primarily due to the favorable effects of the cross-currency interest rate swap contracts previously noted, partially offset by an increase in interest rates that more than offset a decline in average total borrowings due to our partial repayment of the term loans used to finance the acquisition of RB Foods.
-Other income, net for the three and six months ended May 31, 2019 increased by \$1.7 million and \$3.7 million, respectively, from the 2018 levels due principally to higher non-service cost income associated with our pension and postretirement benefit plans in the three and six months ended May 31, 2019 compared to the 2018 periods.
+Three mo ended Nine months ended August 31, 2019 August 31, 2018 August 31, 2019 August 31, 2018 Interest expense \$ 41.3 \$ 44.7 \$ 126.7 \$ 130.7 Other income, net 6.9 4.8 19.3 13.5 borrowings.
+Interest expense was \$4.0 million lower for the nine months ended August 31, 2019 than the prior year level primarily due to the favorable effects of the cross-currency interest rate swap contracts previously noted as well as to a decline in average total borrowings.
+Other income, net for the three and nine months ended August 31, 2019 increased by \$2.1 million and \$5.8 million, respectively, from the 2018 levels due principally to higher non-service cost income associated with our pension and postretirement benefit plans as well as to higher interest income in the three and nine months ended August 31, 2019, each as compared to the corresponding 2018 periods.